How Do You Make a Small Business More Profitable Without Raising Prices?

 Bundle Low-Margin Items With High-Margin Ones

-The math is simple: move customers toward higher-margin combinations, and total profit per transaction goes up.
+Move customers toward higher-margin combinations, and total profit per transaction goes up.

 Train Your Team to Offer the Next Logical Step

 Point-of-sale suggestions are only uncomfortable when they feel random.
-When the offer is genuinely relevant, customers appreciate it.
+When the offer is relevant, customers appreciate it.

 Keep the Customers You Already Have: Retention Is Cheaper Than Acquisition